 It is highly recommended - and some travel insurance providers require it - that you purchase your policy at the same time as you book your Nonstop course.
 However, at the very latest you should have purchased cover two months or more before your trip starts.

 If you are a resident of Canada or the USA then you may feel your regular health insurance is sufficient cover.
-It is still really important that you take out travel insurance so that you can recoop course fees etc if you were to get injured and had to miss all of / part of the course.
+It is still really important that you take out travel insurance so that you can recoop course fees etc in instances such as if you were to get injured and had to miss all of / part of the course, your equipment being stolen etc.

 THINGS TO CONSIDER